LorenzoLatini13/CentralityMeasureOnBigGraph/README.md

 ### Project Description

-In this project we are gonna apply Centrality Measures from "F. Bonchi, G. De Francisci Morales, M. Riondato.
+In this project we are gonna apply two centrality measures from "F. Bonchi, G. De Francisci Morales, M. Riondato.
 Centrality Measures on Big Graphs: Exact, Approximated, and Distributed Algorithms.
 In *25th International World Wide Web Conference, Montreal, 2016*" to a Graph.

 We will manipulate data from IMDb Datasets using AWK programming language to build a big graph where each node represent an Actor/Actress and two node are linked by an edge if and only if the actors partecipated in the same film.